IRCrypt/documentation/ircrypt-protocol.md

 but recommended to discard old message parts after some time, if no subsequent parts are being received.

-Given the nature of IRC as °»instant°… chat protocol, consecutive messages should not be delayed very long and it should be reasonable to assume a message to time out after five minutes.
+Given the nature of IRC as ¬°√àinstant¬°√â chat protocol, consecutive messages should not be delayed very long and it should be reasonable to assume a message to time out after five minutes.